 more like the winged lexan thingies that besides their names bare no

 resemblance to a real car anymore!

-to you is the facts, and nothing but the facts.
-All the models have
+All the model database wants to offer you is the facts, and nothing but the facts.

 been measured sevral times and by several people.
 Real car data has

-been checked and countercheck with several sources where possible.
+been checked and counterchecked with several sources where possible.
 But

 it is up to you as rulemakers to decide which Car or Model will fit

 your races and which won't.

 Note: These pages are presented here as a service to the (slot)race